-The review will be guided by the following:-
+The Review will be guided by the following:-

-- (a) Safeguarding Children: Standards and Guidance Document for the Catholic Church in Ireland - (b) Children First Guidance in ROI; and Regional Child Protection Guidelines in Northern Ireland; - (c) Legislation that exists in each jurisdiction which contributes to safeguarding children and young people.
+- (a) Safeguarding Children: Standards and Guidance; - (b) Children First Guidance in ROI; and Regional Child Protection Guidelines in Northern Ireland; - (c) Legislation that exists in each jurisdiction which contributes to safeguarding children and young people.

-The review will be undertaken by the National Board for Safeguarding Children in the Catholic Church in Ireland (NBSCCCI) through their National Office and led by the Chief Executive Officer.
+The Review will be undertaken by the National Board for Safeguarding Children through their National Office and led by the Chief Executive Officer.

-The review process will be overseen by a Reference Group to whom the CEO will report on a regular basis.
+The Review process will be overseen by a Reference Group to whom the CEO will report on a regular basis.
 The membership of this Reference Group has been drawn from each of the statutory child protection agencies in both jurisdictions, along with eminent individuals in the field from academia.
 The current Reference Group consists of: Dr Helen Buckley (TCD); Mr Paul Harrison (Tusla), and John Toner (SBNI).

-It is important to confirm that the value of the review is dependent upon full and complete access to all relevant documentation and information relating to the abuse of children known to the individual Church authorities.
-The review will proceed on the basis that willingness exists on the part of each of the subjects of the review to provide full access to the fieldwork team, subject, where relevant, to the terms of the Data Processing Deed agreed between the Sponsoring Bodies and entered into between the parties hereto.
+It is important to confirm that the value of the Review is dependent upon full and complete access to all relevant documentation and information relating to the abuse of children known to the individual Church authorities.
+The Review will proceed on the basis that willingness exists on the part of each of the subjects of the Review to provide full access to the fieldwork team, subject, where relevant, to the terms of the Data Processing Deed agreed between the Sponsoring Bodies and entered into between the parties hereto.